pchev/libpasastro/README.md

 - libpasgetdss.so : Interface with GetDSS to work with DSS images.
 - libpasplan404.so: Interface with Plan404 to compute planets position.
 - libpaswcs.so : Interface with libwcs to work with FITS WCS.
+- libpasspice.so : To work with NAIF/SPICE kernel.

 The libraw interface libpasraw is now at: https://github.com/pchev/libpasraw